devAhmedSixSixSix/hepta-tarvel-agency/README.md

 1. View the optimal layout depending on their device's screen size.
 2. See hover & animation states for all interactive elements on the page.
-3. .
-I do not have access to the Figma sketch so the design is not pixel perfect.

 ## Built with
  * HTML markup